Follow TV Tropes

 Renewed after the original 65 episodes:

-• Aladdin: The Series originally ran for 65 episodes on the Disney Afternoon Block.
+• Aladdin originally ran for 65 episodes on the Disney Afternoon Block.
 When picked up for the CBS Saturday morning block, it was given an additional 21 episodes.

-• Alvin and the Chipmunks is an interesting case, as it was both a first-run syndication, and a network series at the same time: the first 65 episodes (five standard length seasons, and half of a long sixth season) were produced specifically for syndication, but were also network-broadcasted, while the other 39 episodes of the series (the second half of Season Six, and the last two seasons) were not initially included in the original syndication package, and only aired once during the show's original run on NBC (however, international markets do include these 39 episodes).
+• Alvin and the Chipmunks is an interesting case, as it was both first-run syndication and a network series at the same time: the first 65 episodes (five standard length seasons, and half of a long sixth) were produced specifically for syndication, but were also network-broadcasted, while the other 39 episodes of the series (the second half of Season Six, and the last two seasons) were not initially included in the original syndication package, and only aired once during the show's original run on NBC (however, international markets do include these 39 episodes).

 • Arthur: The first three seasons produced between 1996-1998 totaled 65 episodes.
 The show then went on a one-year hiatus in 1999 before its popularity resulted in the show being renewed (and subsequently, becoming a Long Runner).
-The show finally ended for real in 2022, after 25 seasons.
+The show finally ended for real in 2022, after 25 seasons, at a whopping 253 total (493 segments).

-• The Babar cartoon is counted as being Un-Cancelled despite the sixth season being produced nine years after the fifth season brought it to 65 episodes.
+• The Babar cartoon counts as Un-Cancelled despite the sixth season being produced nine years after the fifth season brought it to 65 episodes.

-• The Jim Henson preschool series Bear in the Big Blue House was supposed to end at 65 episodes, with "And To All A Good Night" serving as the Grand Finale.
-However, the executives at Playhouse Disney were against this as the show was the block's highest-rated series, resulting in three more seasons being produced to bring up the total to 118 episodes.
+• The Jim Henson preschool series Bear in the Big Blue House was supposed to end at 65 episodes, with "And to All a Good Night" serving as the Grand Finale.
+However, the executives at Playhouse Disney were against this as the show was the block's highest-rated series, resulting in three more seasons to bring up the total to 118.

 • Dennis the Menace had a 65 episode season airing in syndication in 1986.
 It later got a 13-episode season for CBS Saturday Morning in 1988, bringing the total to 78 episodes.